Consenting Adults poster

 The inciting incident occurs at 12 minutes when Eddy proposes a wife-swap for one night, suggesting it would be exciting and consequence-free.
 Richard is shocked and initially refuses, but the seed of temptation is planted, disrupting his comfortable worldview..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Richard makes the fateful decision to go through with the wife-swap.
+This illustrates the protagonist's commitment to Richard makes the fateful decision to go through with the wife-swap.
 He enters Kay's house believing he's entering a consensual arrangement.
 This choice launches him into a nightmare he cannot escape., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Richard discovers that Eddy has been systematically destroying his life - false defeat.
+Notably, this crucial beat Richard discovers that Eddy has been systematically destroying his life - false defeat.
 Evidence points to Eddy's elaborate plan to frame Richard for Kay's murder while stealing Richard's identity and life.
 The stakes raise dramatically when Richard realizes Eddy wants everything he has, including Priscilla., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Richard is arrested for Kay's murder.
 His marriage appears destroyed, his freedom is gone, and Eddy has won completely.
 Richard has lost everything - his wife's trust, his reputation, his freedom.
 The "death" is the death of his old life and identity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.